suaefar/zero-delay-audio-codec/README.md

 This script encodes and decodes a signal and shows the state of some internal variables of the encoder.
 You may increase the level of the added noise to see how the masking model works.

-Run `./run_benchmark.sh <folder-with-wav-files> <QUALITY> <ENTRY>` to encode and decode the audio files in the folder and get some encoding statistics where the currently considered default values are as follows: QUALITY = 0, ENTRY = 8.
+Run `./run_benchmark.sh <folder-with-wav-files> <QUALITY> <ENTRY> <RATE>` to encode and decode the audio files in the folder and get some encoding statistics where the currently considered default values are as follows: QUALITY = 0.0, ENTRY = 8.0 , RATE = 1024.0.

 ### QUALITY
 The encoder estimates the current masking with a 39-band Gammatone filterbank.